 What is Keti Koti?

-Keti Koti literally means 'Breaking the Chains' in Surinamese.
-Slavery was a fact of life in the former Dutch colonies.
-The practice was widespread, from Brazil, Suriname, Curaçao, Aruba, Sint Maarten, Bonaire, Sint Eustatius and Saba in the Caribbean all the way to Indonesia.
+Keti Koti literally means "Breaking the Chains" in Surinamese.
+Slavery was a fact of life in the former Dutch colonies, including Brazil, Suriname, Curaçao, Aruba, Sint Maarten, Bonaire, Sint Eustatius, Saba in the Caribbean, and Indonesia.

-The Netherlands officially abolished slavery in the Caribbean on July 1st, 1863.
-A move that saw approximately 55,000 slaves in Suriname and the former Dutch Antilles gain their freedom.
+The Netherlands officially abolished slavery in the Caribbean on 1st July 1863.
+This move saw approximately 55,000 slaves in Suriname and the former Dutch Antilles gain their freedom.
 That same year, slavery was also abolished in the Dutch colony of Indonesia.
-Currently, close to 100,000 of Rotterdam's citizens are descendants of former slaves.
+Today, close to 100,000 of Rotterdam's citizens are descendants of former slaves.

-On (June 30th and) July 1st, memorial services and celebrations are held either officially or unofficially across the Netherlands.
+On (30th June and) 1st July, memorial services and celebrations are held, either officially or unofficially, across the Netherlands.

 What is the Bigi Spikri march?